learnk8s/learnk8s.io/src/advancedKubectl/content.md

 That's a nice human-readable format, but it contains only a limited amount of information.
 As you can see, just some few fields (compared to the full resource definitions) are shown for each resource.

-That's where the [**custom columns**](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/#resource-operations) output format comes in.
-This output format lets you freely define the columns and the data to display in them.
+That's where the [**custom columns output format**](https://kubernetes.io/docs/reference/kubectl/overview/#custom-columns) comes in.
+It lets you freely define the columns and the data to display in them.
 You can choose *any* field of a resource to be displayed as a separate column in the output

 The usage of the custom columns output option is as follows: